keu/docs/software/upgrade-to-0-28.md

 Make changes as needed and rerun the upgrade command from Step 6.
 Do not continue to Step 8 until you have successfully created a new Airflow Deployment.

-## Step 8: Upgrade the Astronomer CLI to v0.28
+## Step 8: Upgrade the Astro CLI to v0.28

-To ensure reliability and full access to features included in Astronomer Software v0.28, all users must upgrade to v0.28 of the Astronomer CLI.
+To ensure reliability and full access to features included in Astronomer Software v0.28, all users must upgrade to v0.28 of the Astro CLI.
 We recommend the latest available version, though you can install any patch release within the v0.28 series.

-To upgrade to the latest available v0.28 version of the Astronomer CLI, run:
+To upgrade to the latest available v0.28 version of the Astro CLI, run:

 `curl -sSL https://install.astronomer.io | sudo bash -s -- v0.28`